sandiptambde/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here are five German traffic signs that I found on the web:

 Available under test_images folder
+* 30kmph_1.jpg --> Image background has lot of noise in terms of other objects like:tree,compound gate
+* no_entry_17.jpg --> Image has watermark on the sign board with bluewish background
+* Pedestrians_27.jpg --> Image background has noise in terms of tree object.
+Also, background color shades are different
+* Roadwork_25.jpg --> Upper left corner of the image is having bright sunlight reflection
+* speed_limit60_3.jpg --> Image is not captured from horizontal level.
+Also, it has watermark.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).